-Discussion Board: Pre and Post Test Assignment (20 points)
+Pre and Post Test Assignment (20 points)

-• Students will first take a pre test on survey development.
-Second, you will then watch an instructional video on the factors considered in survey development.
-Third, you will then complete a post test.
-Students will calculate the mean of their responses and develop a table indicating the outcomes for both the pre and post tests results.
+• Students will take a pre test on survey development.
+They will then watch an instructional video on the factors considered in survey development.
+They will then complete a post test.
+The results of the pre and post tests will be shared in class.
+Students will calculate the mean of the questions and develop a table indicating the outcomes.

-Unit II Exam (50 points)
+Unit II Quizzes 4 @ 10 points (40 points)